 And so, the Flexbox authors created a generic “size” property called

 flex-basis.
 It's like

 height, but pegged to the primary axis, like everything else.
 It allows us to set the hypothetical size of an element in the primary-axis direction, regardless of whether that's horizontal or vertical.

 Give it a shot here.
-All 4 children have been given
+Each child has been given

 flex-basis: 50px, but you can tweak the first child:

 Like we saw with

 flex-basis is more of a suggestion than a hard constraint.
 At a certain point, there just isn't enough space for all of the elements to sit at their assigned size, and so they have to compromise, in order to avoid an overflow.

 By default, elements in a Flex context will shrink down to their minimum comfortable size along the primary axis.
 This often creates extra space.

 We can specify how that space should be consumed with the